 Cases involving sexual misconduct (including sexual assault, sexual harassment, intimate partner violence and gender/sex-based stalking), protected class discrimination and harassment and any related retaliation are subject to the Office of Institutional Equity and Compliance (OIEC) policies.
 For more information, visit the OIEC website or call 303-492-2127.

 Excerpts from the Colorado Revised Statutes regarding hazing, ethnic intimidation and riots are also presented.
 Colorado law prohibits persons convicted of rioting from enrolling in state-supported universities/colleges for 12 months following the date of a conviction.

-For information about classroom behavior, visit the Policies webpage.
+For information about student classroom and course-related behavior, visit the Policies webpage.

 The Colorado Creed, developed by students in 2003, is a social code of conduct and a lifestyle by which students at CU Boulder live.
 The text of the creed is: